alexcvc/ApplicationSettingsTreeBind/README.md

             }
         }

-        /// <summary>
-        /// Adds a dictionary object to the specified list of tree node view models, representing its structure
+        /// Adds a dictionary object to the specified list of tree node view models, representing its structure private static void AddDictionary(List<TreeNodeViewModel> nodes, ref int nextId, int parentId, string name, object dictObj)
-        /// and entries in a hierarchical manner.
-        /// </summary>
-        /// <param name="nodes">
-        /// The list of <see cref="TreeNodeViewModel"/> instances to which the dictionary and its entries will be added.
-        /// </param>
-        /// <param name="nextId">
-        /// A reference to the next available unique identifier for tree nodes.
-This value will be incremented as nodes are added.
-        /// </param>
-        /// <param name="parentId">
-        /// The identifier of the parent node under which the dictionary will be added.
-        /// </param>
-        /// <param name="name">
-        /// The display name of the dictionary node.
-        /// </param>
-        /// <param name="dictObj">
-        /// The dictionary object to be added.
-It must implement <see cref="IDictionary"/>.
-        /// </param>
-        /// <remarks>
-        /// This method recursively processes the dictionary's entries, adding each key-value pair as child nodes.
-        /// Keys are represented as read-only leaf nodes, while values are further processed to determine their structure.
-        /// </remarks>
-        private static void AddDictionary(List<TreeNodeViewModel> nodes, ref int nextId, int parentId, string name, object dictObj)
         {
             var t = dictObj.GetType();